netxms/netxms-doc/user/management-console.rst

    Alarm context menu

-Each alarm can be in one of three different states:
+Each alarm can be in one of the following states:

 .. tabularcolumns:: |p{0.2 \textwidth}|p{0.7 \textwidth}|